 The clink of their glasses broke through the noise of the room.

 ‘You know, when you think about it, it’s a good thing that we have them.
 Back in the old times you married the neighbour, did the job your father did, which was almost always farming, and died at thirty.
 We have massively increased choice these days, but the number of options makes decision-making impossible.
 So we have the augs and the data and the algorithms, and it guides us to making the choices that make us happy.
 And someone makes a quid out of it along the way.
-So if you’re being told to marry Karen, maybe you should listen.’
+So if you’re being told to marry Hannah, maybe you should listen.’

 ‘Should I now?’